smithy-lang/smithy/docs/source/spec/amazon-apigateway.rst

     * - Property
       - Type
       - Description
-    * - type
-      - ``string``
-      - **Required**.
-The type of the authorizer.
-This is a required property and the value must be "token", for an authorizer with the caller identity embedded in an authorization token, or "request", for an authorizer with the caller identity contained in request parameters.
     * - scheme
       - ``string``
       - **Required**.
 A Smithy authentication scheme name that identifies how a client authenticates.
 This value MUST reference one of the ``auth`` schemes of the :ref:`protocols-trait` attached to the service.
+    * - type
+      - ``string``
+      - The type of the authorizer.
+If specifying information beyond the scheme, this value is required.
+The he value must be "token", for an authorizer with the caller identity embedded in an authorization token, or "request", for an authorizer with the caller identity contained in request parameters.
     * - uri
       - ``string``
-      - **Required.** Specifies the authorizer's Uniform Resource Identifier (URI).
+      - Specifies the authorizer's Uniform Resource Identifier (URI).
 For ``token`` or ``request`` authorizers, this must be a well-formed Lambda function URI, for example, ``arn:aws:apigateway:us-west-2:lambda:path/2015-03-31/functions/arn:aws:lambda:us-west-2:{account_id}:function:{lambda_function_name}/invocations``.